-You chose to live in intentional community.
-What was that like?
+While at SMU-Perkins, you chose to live in intentional community.
+What is that like?

 I was connected with the Epworth Project, which is part of the Missional Wisdom Foundation in Dallas.
-The project focused on Christian ministry through living in intentional communities.
-There are seven houses in the area that serve this purpose.
-My wife, Alli ’11, and I lived in the Oscar Romero House.
-The members sought to be intentional with one’s self, other members of the house, and the immediate neighborhood.
+The project focused on Christian ministry through living in intentional communities in demographically diverse neighborhoods.
+My wife, Alli (Klarenbeek ’11), and I lived in the Oscar Romero House, which functioned as an extension of the local church.
 My role in the house was steward: I was responsible for bringing all the members of the house together for prayer, house meetings and other events.
 I also communicated the spiritual and structural health of the house to our abbot.

 How did Northwestern help you to reach your goals?

 By the time I was a senior in college, I knew I wanted to continue my theological education.
 Northwestern certainly prepared me for seminary.
 Once I arrived at SMU, I was already ahead of the learning curve compared to many of my colleagues.
-Recently I went on a leadership retreat during which participants were asked to write down all the people who have been a shaping influence in our lives.
-Half of my list was made up of NWC faculty and staff.
+Now that I am in a Ph.D. program, I still refer back to the basics I learned at Northwestern about biblical studies and historical critical methodologies.
+When I analyze 16th century intertextual dynamics between Spanish Catholics and Mesoamerican cultures, I have my Northwestern profs in my ears.
+When I think about the people who have shaped and influence my life, half of this list is always made up of NWC faculty and staff.

 What did you appreciate most about Northwestern’s religion department?